mgulcin/LSASummarization/README.md

-If you use this code, whenever possible refer to these publications:
+If you use this code, whenever possible cite these publications:

 1) Makbule Gulcin Ozsoy, Ilyas Cicekli, and Ferda Nur Alpaslan.
 2010.
    Text summarization of Turkish texts using latent semantic analysis.